Welcome to the Premier Website for Professional Business Analysis

 To prepare data for the hurdle metric, the analyst refers to two items of information from Step 2:

-1. Step 2 ascertains the name of the financial metric that represents the proposals rate of return in the hurdle test.
-This metric is usually Internal Rate of Return (IRR).
+1. Step 2 ascertains the name of the financial metric that represents the proposal's rate of return in the hurdle test.
+The metric desgnated for this purpose is usually Internal Rate of Return (IRR).
 However, financial officers sometimes name other metrics for this role, such as simple Return on Investment (ROI).

 Naming the metric tells the analyst which cash flow data to deliver in Steps 5 and 6.